libbyschuknight/tid_til/rails/active_record.md

 >Counts number of elements using SQL query (SELECT COUNT(*) FROM…)
 >
->Returns length of a collecion without performing additional queries… as long as collection is loaded
+>Returns length of a collection without performing additional queries… as long as collection is loaded
 >
 >Combines abilities of both previous methods;